xindong95/SCRIP/README.md

 ## Documentation

 For the detailed usage and examples of SCRIP, please refer to the [documentation](https://scrip.readthedocs.io/en/latest/).
 For the analysis codes in the paper, please refer to the [Notebook](https://github.com/xindong95/SCRIP_notebook/).
+For any problems encountered in using, feel free to open an [issue](https://github.com/xindong95/SCRIP/issues).
+If SCRIP helps in your work, please cite: [Single-cell gene regulation network inference by large-scale data integration](https://academic.oup.com/nar/advance-article/doi/10.1093/nar/gkac819/6717821).

 ## Installation